 WDAG requires two elements to work: Windows 10 Pro (updated to the April 2018 Update or beyond) as well as a 64-bit, Hyper-V capable processor.
 Generally speaking, most sixth-, seventh- and eight-generation Intel Core chips will include this capability, and many AMD64 chips will as well.
 Don’t worry too much about researching this information, however—if your PC supports both of these, WDAG will be enabled.

 To find it within the April 2018 Update, you’ll need to open your PC’s Control Panel, then open the Turn Windows features on and off menu.
 Here you’ll find a list of all the features that lie deep within Windows, but don’t necessarily need to be enabled.
-Scroll down to the Windows Device Application Guard box and toggle it on.
+Scroll down to the Windows Defender Application Guard box and toggle it on.
 If you’re running the October 2018 Update, simply navigate to the Settings menu (Settings > Update & Security > Windows Security (AKA Windows Defender) > App & browser control) and then down to Isolated browsing.

 WDAG uses a subset of the Hyper-V virtualization technology that allows you to create virtual machines—self-contained versions of Windows—within Windows 10 Pro.
 But according to a Microsoft support document, you don’t need to toggle on Hyper-V to use WDAG.
 WDAG will take care of it itself.

 After toggling on WDAG and exiting the Features list, Windows will hunt around a bit for the proper software and then ask to reboot the PC.
 After a small update is applied, your PC will be ready to browse the web with Edge WDAG enabled.

 If you’re in the October 2018 Update, you’ll also be able to choose among some Settings options that will add some convenient functionality that is turned off in the earlier version, like the ability to print.
 Enable them if you feel like it.